yanivnizan/knowledge-base/src/documents/unity/store/Store_Events.html.md

 }
 ```

-###OnGoodUpgrade
+### OnGoodUpgrade

-This event will be thrown when virtual good upgrading operation has completed successfully.
+This event is triggered when a virtual good upgrading operation has been completed successfully.

 ``` cs
 StoreEvents.OnGoodUpgrade += onGoodUpgrade;